-Brands are exploring new ways to secure trust due to burgeoning consumer concerns regarding product authenticity and sustainability.
-Blockchain provides a way to convince consumers of the authenticity of their products, mitigating the risk of counterfeit products and boosting marketplaces for everything from car parts to gemstones.
+Brands are exploring new ways to secure trust due to burgeoning consumer concerns regarding product authenticity and sustainability, and blockchain provides a way to convince consumers of the authenticity of their luxury and other products.
+This mitigates the risk of counterfeit products and boosts marketplaces for everything from car parts to gemstones.

 Fake goods are a trillion-dollar industry

 Every industry rife with counterfeiting, from sports ticketing to drugs, is in a dire need of a secure and transparent ledger.
 The market for fake goods has boomed in recent years, with the global trade in counterfeits estimated to be a trillion-dollar industry.
 Luxury brands, where product authenticity is paramount, have been particularly affected by the surge in fake goods.
 The clientele for luxury products shows an above-average loyalty and an accompanying willingness to pay a premium for increased quality and status.

 This is exactly what LVMH, Prada and Cartier hope to target with the Aura blockchain consortium.
 Providing authenticity and ownership of goods, accessing product history information and strengthening client relationship through enhanced transparency are its stated benefits of the consortium.
 As LVMH’s Managing Director Toni Belloni put it: ‘the Aura blockchain consortium is a great opportunity for our sector to strengthen our connection with customers by offering them simple solutions to get to know our products better.’